OpenLiberty/open-liberty/dev/com.ibm.ws.microprofile.mpjwt.1.1_fat_tck/fat/src/Readme.txt

 Todo:
   We're running a slightly modified version of the tests while changes are made to the master copy.
 Once that's done, we need to pull from the master copy directly.
-  Update pom.xml to do that.
+  Update pom.xml and build.gradle to do that.